 On the outside, you’ll may notice the a bit of Mark Ruffalo, or handsome white hair around his muzzle.
 But of course with every grrreat thing in life comes tradeoffs.
 Your silver Foxhound will probably appear to have less energy or interest in his usual lap around the park.
 He may also look a little stiff when he’s getting up, or climbing the stairs.
 And if he’s hesitating to stand up after a good snooze, or having difficulty getting in to the car, you’ll know the good old days have just begun.

 On the inside of Laddie’s body, his sense of sight, sound and smell will be winding down, much like his metabolism.
 And just like we tend to forget more as we grow older, your doggie may not always remember where his rubber Waldo is.
 Discuss any concerns you have with your vet.

 Doggie diseases and getting on.

-As pet-lovers, we never like to imagine our canine companion getting sick as a dog, as a result of growing older.
+As pet-lovers, we never like to imagine our canine companion getting sick as a result of growing older.
 But by catching the symptoms of an old-age disease early, you have a better chance of managing or even curing your golden-year Retriever’s illness.